Yes, there is a big difference between minced meat and ground meat. Surprising, right?

 Minced meat is meat that has been very finely chopped.
-In some countries, it can also be put through a meat grinder, but without any additional ingredients – meat only.
+In some countries, it can also be put through a meat grinder (like this one I found on Amazon), but without any additional ingredients – meat only.

 There are also large machines with very sharp blades that repeatedly chop the meat into very small pieces.
 Consequently, it has a courser texture than ground meat.

 In most countries, by law, the labeling cannot say “minced meat” if it contains other ingredients.
 The meat cannot be bulked up with fat or water, and therefore has a much more authentic and deeper meaty flavor.

 Minced meat should be used in dishes where it is important to get the meaty flavor across, for example, lasagna, meatballs, beef patties, or spaghetti bolognese.

 The meat flavor should be the hero of the dish and should not be watered down.

 Because of its courser – albeit fine – texture, it is perfect for casseroles and dishes with texture.

 The main difference between ground and minced meat is their contents.
 Ground meat is bulked up with additional ingredients.